OneRandom1509/OneRandom1509/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on [ValveControl](https://github.com/onerandom1509/valvecontrol)
+- 🔭 I’m currently working on something secret 🤐
 - 🌱 I’m currently learning C++ and Flutter!
 - 👯 I’m looking to collaborate on open source projects
-- 🤔 I’m looking for help with webdev :(
+- 🤔 I’m trying to keep my friends away from webdev :(
 - 💬 Ask me about anything related to python/ctfs :)
 - 📫 How to reach me: Discord- onerandom
 - 😄 Pronouns: he/him